 Now you can, thanks to Neighbor.com, where you can rent out extra storage in your house and make extra (and easy) income.

 It’s appealing to those in need of extra space because using a service like Neighbor is far cheaper than renting a self-storage space or container — sometimes 50% cheaper.

 Who’s done it: One Neighbor.com user posted three spaces on the site, and earned $200 per month, and $2,400 per year in passive income.

-Some of the community’s highest earners have made $10,000+ per year — all for space they weren’t using in the first place.
+Some of the community’s highest earners have made $10,000+ per year with this side hustle idea — all for space they weren’t using in the first place.

 How to get started: After you create an account as a host on Neighbor, take photos of the space that you would like to rent out, set your price, and answer inquiries you receive to begin earning passive income.

 Overview: Flea market flipping consists of finding everyday items, whether it’s unwanted items in your house or items found at garage sales and antique stores, determining their value, and selling them for a profit.

 This can be done according to your schedule, part-time or even full-time.